gaksaray/stata-gautils/README.md

 # stata-gautils

-This is a collection of Stata modules that I developed and use across several of my projects.
+This is a collection of Stata utility modules that I developed and use across several of my projects.

 ## Installation